Oral, head and neck cancers

 Head and neck cancers

-How oral, head and neck cancer treatment affect your mouth
+How oral, head and neck cancer treatment affects your mouth

 Soreness and swelling from surgery can make it uncomfortable to chew and swallow.
 The removal of large tumors may also affect your ability to speak.